Jojain/OCC-Papers-Translation/Improvements-and-Extension-of-Plate.md

 Moreover, integration of this development in CAS.CADE is the subject of the study n° S 3816 opened by the Software Development Direction

-# improvements and Extensions of Plate
+# Improvements and Extensions of Plate
 The development of FDF, Toyota requirements for G2 continuity of H-prism, as well as the limitations of STYLER Powerfill and Powermorph actions have, for seemingly quite different demands, lead to improve Plate with the possibility to impose linear constraint that are different from the value of it's function derivative.

 This document describe extensions brought in this context.